Geneviève Hersent

 Geneviève with Dr. Jacques Vigne in 2009.
 From Geneviève's personal collection.

-The first trip to India with Dr. Vigne also resulted in Geneviève’s first book, Voyage intérieur aux sources de la joie (Editions du Petit Véhicule – Nantes, 2015), written under the name Geneviève Koevoets (Bernard Koevoets being the real name of her late husband Philippe Hersent).
+The first trip to India with Dr. Vigne resulted in Geneviève’s first book, Voyage intérieur aux sources de la joie (Editions du Petit Véhicule – Nantes, 2015), written under the name Geneviève Koevoets (Bernard Koevoets being the real name of her late husband Philippe Hersent).
 The book aims to convey a spiritual experience, an ‘inner journey’, through the use of testimonies, epic reports of trips to the Himalayas, poems, photos and portraits.

-Unfortunately, Jean Louis passed away in December 2020, but Geneviève still keeps herself busy working with Dr. Vigne, and has also found the time to write two more books: Du cinéma... à la spiritualité (Editions du Petit Véhicule – Nantes, 2022), written in collaboration with Gilles Ermia, is a chronological and anecdotal account of Geneviève’s life (from her time in the world of cinema, dubbing, journalism and sports and to her search for spirituality alongside Dr. Vigne), and Jacques Vigne, une vie de passeur...
+Unfortunately, Jean Louis passed away in December 2020, but Geneviève still keeps herself busy working with Dr. Vigne, and has also found the time to write two more books: Du cinéma... à la spiritualité (Editions du Petit Véhicule – Nantes, 2022), written in collaboration with Gilles Ermia, a chronological and anecdotal account of Geneviève’s life (from her time in the world of cinema, dubbing, journalism and sports and to her search for spirituality alongside Dr. Vigne), and Jacques Vigne, une vie de passeur...
 Entre l’Orient et l’Occident (Editions Ovadia – Nice, 2022) about the life and work of Dr. Vigne.

 Geneviève Hersent with her book Du Cinema à la Spiritualité